nitantp11/census_data/refactored_pipeline/refactored_readme.md

-# 📓➡️🚀 From Notebook to Production Pipeline
+# 📓➡️🚀 From Notebook to Production Pipeline (Note: this is AI generated version as a base to get started.
+Requires Human Quality Check)

 **Clean, modular functions extracted from Jupyter notebook analysis**